The Power Of Friendship: Enhancing Mental And Physical Health

 • Two Friends and the Snake God

-These games may illustrate the significance of friendship.
+These games may illustrate the power of friendship.
 In other types of media, such as professional wrestling, however, having many friends is usually tied to the villain—with more than two or three friends typically being referred to as stables—as the hero is expected to manage on their own.
 As a subversion of the trope, having many friends means that dirty play may be expected in professional wrestling.

 A group of adults stand on a rooftop patio while talking and laughing together.